 In his 1918 logical atomism lectures, Russell argued that there are no molecular facts.
 But he posed a problem for anyone wanting to avoid molecular facts: we need truth-makers for generalizations of molecular formulas, but such truth-makers seem to be both unavoidable and to have an abominably molecular character.
 We might call this the problem of generalized molecular formulas.
 I clarify the problem here by first distinguishing two cases: incompletely generalized molecular formulas and completely generalized molecular formulas.
 I next argue that, if empty worlds are logically possible, then the model- theoretic truth-functional considerations that are usually given address the first kind of formula, but not the second kind.
 I then show that the commitments Russell has already made provide an answer to the problem of completely generalized molecular formulas.
 An upshot of this discussion is that, assuming empty worlds are logically possible, some truth-makers will be general facts that have no constituents.

-Gregory Landini (University of Iowa) “Gödel Incompleteness Doesn’t hold in Principia Mathematica“
+Gregory Landini (University of Iowa) “Gödel Incompleteness Doesn’t hold in Principia Mathematica” (full paper, video presentation)

 Gödel’s article “On Formally Undecidable Propositions of Principia Mathematica and related systems” (1931), offered in its title the promise of obtaining an important result concerning Whitehead and Russell’s Principia.
 I want to argue that, taken literally, it fails to make good on this promise.
 Of course, one may feel justified in interpreting the promise as having been made in the context, not of Principia itself, but of the modifications to Principia Gödel’s thought are needed to make it viable as a theory in which natural numbers are abstract particulars that are identified as classes under an ontology of simple types of classes.
 Fair enough.
 But we must evaluate Gödel’s first theorem as applied to the actual Principia (modified only by adding its wff infin ax as a new axiom).
 If we take seriously Principia thesis that there are no natural numbers as abstract particulars, Gödel’s first theorem cannot apply.
 Its famous diagonal function does not exist.

-Giovanni Battista Ratti (University of Genoa) “On Russell’s Ways Out”
+Giovanni Battista Ratti (University of Genoa) “On Russell’s Ways Out” (full paper)

 Regarding his views on ethics, Russell is typically saddled with charges of (mainly pragmatic) inconsistency for holding that ultimate ethical valuations are subjective, while at the same time expressing emphatic opinions on ethical questions.
 In this paper, I will re-examine some of the ways out of these accusations Russell himself proposed, mainly by pointing to the weaknesses of objectivism (among which its failure in matching Occamist rigor is paramount).
 I shall also put forward some other possible replies that he did not expressly explore.
 In particular, I will stress that the object-language/meta-language distinction, which has its historical roots in Russell’s theory of types, can be used to hold that there is no possible contradiction in maintaining a subjectivist meta-ethics and defending substantive ethical claims.
 Along these lines, I will argue that Russell should have not been concerned with the charges of inconsistency of any kind, for second-order ontological claims about the nature of moral judgments are not conceptually apt to ground first-order substantive moral views.

-Laurie Thomas (Independent Scholar) “On the Notion of Cause”
+Laurie Thomas (Independent Scholar) “On the Notion of Cause” (full paper)